FlorianSchwarzl/SUS-Bot/README.md

 - ###`removeWarning` - Removes a Warning from a Member
 - ###`resetWarnings` - Resets the Warnings of a Member
 - `nickname` - Set the Nickname of a Member
+- `remove-nickname` - Removes the Nickname from a Member

 ### Music